pertusa/programming2/oop/oop.md

 {
   MyClass c;

-  c.function(*this); // Here we are passing the current object as parameter for an external function.
+  c.addObject(*this); // Here we are passing the current object as parameter for an external function.
 }
 ```